Scala development with GNU Emacs

 ENSIME is a work in a progress and we look forward to see their improvements.

-We recommend you read the Edit-Compile-Workflow tips on the ENSIME documentation.
+We recommend you read the Edit-Compile-Workflow (Link no longer active) tips on the ENSIME documentation.

 Refactoring - Organizing imports

 Imports can be simplified sometimes by compressing them into one package.
 You can do a